GSA/digitalgov.gov/content/posts/2016-08-23-what-is-citizen-science-a-recent-webinar-explores-how-the-federal-government-engages-the-public-via-crowdsourcing.md

 authors:
   - zohaa-ahmad
 categories:
-  - 'Crowdsourcing &amp; Citizen Science'
+  - 'Crowdsourcing and Citizen Science'
 tag:
   - CDC
   - Centers for Disease Control and Prevention